 Oscar Scherer State Park

-Two Campgrounds, and within the two parks there are approximately 35 miles of interconnecting trails.
-A dense forest setting, with an abundance of wildlife, history and interesting geology.
+Two Campgrounds, and within the two parks, there are approximately 35 miles of interconnecting trails.
+A dense forest setting with an abundance of wildlife, history, and interesting geology.

 22,000 Acres of wilderness with free-roaming horses and Bison.
-Electric and water hookups, picnic facilities, restrooms, a lake with boat ramp, playground, fishing, and hiking.
+Electric and water hookups, picnic facilities, restrooms, a lake with a boat ramp, playground, fishing, and hiking.
 Convenient to attractions in Gainesville.